johnfairh/steamworks-swift/README.md

 **Caveat Integrator: The Swift C++ importer is immature and unpredictable; this package is built on top**

 Current state:
-* All Steamworks interfaces complete - see [rough docs](https://johnfairh.github.io/steamworks-swift/index.html)
+* All Steamworks interfaces complete - see [API docs](https://johnfairh.github.io/steamworks-swift/index.html)
 * Code gen creates Swift versions of Steam types; callbacks and call-returns work
+* Code gen creates SDK header-file oriented type index for documentation
 * Some interface quality-of-life helpers in a separate `SteamworksHelpers` module
 * `make test` builds and runs unit tests that run frame loops and access portions of the Steam API doing various sync and async tasks.